collab-project/videojs-record/docs/plugins/opus-media-recorder.md

 import OpusMediaRecorderEngine from 'videojs-record/dist/plugins/videojs.record.opus-media-recorder.js';
 ```

-And specify the `opus-media-recorder` `audioEngine` and `audioWorkerURL` options.
+And specify the `opus-media-recorder` `audioEngine`, `audioWorkerURL` and
+`audioWebAssemblyURL` options.
 Use the `pluginLibraryOptions` option to specify optional settings for the opus-media-recorder library.

 For example: